tempoz/dao_dpi_wrapper/README.md

 ## Limitations

-- Only Works on your primary monitor.
-You can change this, but you'll need to go read the README in the SetDPI repo and modify the batch file accordingly.
+- If you want to run Dragon Age Origins on a monitor that is not your primary one, you will need to change the `monitor_number` to the number of the monitor in question in the `wrapper.bat` file.

 - Changing the game's resolution in-game will not behave correctly, though if you then close the game and re-open it, it should work again.